Maria Tallchief: Later career

 After leaving the New York City Ballet, Tallchief joined American Ballet Theatre, first as a guest dancer then as prima ballerina.
 That summer, she appeared alongside Danish danseur Erik Bruhn in Russia, where she was recognized for "aplomb, brilliance, and dignity of the American style."
 In so doing, she became the first American dancer to perform at Moscow's famed Bolshoi Theater.
-From 1960 to 1962, Tallchief expanded her repertoire taking on dramatic, as opposed to abstract, roles such as the title roles of Birgit Cullberg’s Miss Julie and Lady from the Sea, as well as the melancholy heroine of Antony Tudor’s Jardin aux Lilas.
+From 1960 to 1962, Tallchief expanded her repertoire taking on dramatic, as opposed to abstract, roles such as the title roles of Birgit Cullberg's Miss Julie and Lady from the Sea, as well as the melancholy heroine of Antony Tudor's Jardin aux Lilas.

 Tallchief's dancing was not confined to the stage.
 She appeared on multiple TV shows, including The Ed Sullivan Show.
 She portrayed Anna Pavlova in the 1952 movie musical Million Dollar Mermaid.
-In 1962, Tallchief was Rudolf Nureyev's partner of choice for his American debut which was broadcast on national television.
+In 1962, Tallchief was Rudolf Nureyev's partner of choice for his American debut, which was broadcast on national television.
 Her final performance in America was on television's "Bell Telephone Hour" in 1966.

 On the urging of Balanchine (to whom she was no longer married), she relocated to Germany, briefly becoming the lead dancer of the Hamburg Ballet.
-One of her last performances was a 1966 title role in Peter van Dyk's Cinderella, before she retired from dancing., not wishing to dance beyond her prime.
+One of her last performances was a 1966 title role in Peter van Dyk's Cinderella, before she retired from dancing, not wishing to dance beyond her prime.
 During her career, she danced throughout Europe and South America, Japan, and Russia.
 She made guest appearances with several symphony orchestras.

 Teaching and administration

-After retiring from dancing, Tallchief moved to Chicago, where husband Buzz Paschen resided.
+After retiring from dancing, Tallchief moved to Chicago, where her husband Buzz Paschen resided.
 She served as director of ballet for the Lyric Opera of Chicago from 1973 to 1979.
 In 1974, she founded Lyric Opera's ballet school, where she taught the Balanchine technique.
-Explaining her teaching philosophy she wrote "New ideas are essential, but we must retain respect for the art of ballet–and that means the artist too–or else it is no longer an art form."
+Explaining her teaching philosophy, she wrote "New ideas are essential, but we must retain respect for the art of ballet–and that means the artist too–or else it is no longer an art form."

 With her sister Marjorie, Tallchief founded the Chicago City Ballet in 1981.
 She served as co-artistic director until its demise in 1987.
 Despite the company failing, the Chicago Tribune called her "a force in the history of Chicago dance," and said she arguably increased the popularity of dance in the city.

 Tallchief was featured in the documentary film Dancing for Mr. B in 1989.
 From 1990 until her death, she was artistic adviser to Von Heidecke's Chicago Festival Ballet.